Chynn Ethics Paper Prize

 The purpose of this brief essay competition is to stimulate self-examination about concepts of ethics and morality encountered personally or as a concerned member of society.

-In 1,000 – 1,500 words, you are encouraged to raise questions, single out issues and identify dilemmas of personal or social significance that you have encountered.
-Essays should articulate with clarity the ethical or moral issue and analyze what it has taught you about ethics and yourself.
+In 1,000 – 1,500 words, you are encouraged to raise questions, single out issues, and identify dilemmas of personal or social significance.
+In the Jesuit tradition of Eloquentia Perfecta, essays should analyze the ethical or moral question or issue with logical clarity.
 Essays may include reference to published scholarship, but must be original, unpublished work and should reflect your individual voice.

 - Why is morality essential to leading a fulfilled and happy life?

-- What are the obstacles to having a moral life, and how may they be overcome?
+- What are some especially salient contemporary obstacles to having a moral life, and how might those obstacles be overcome?

 - How can morality be instilled as part of the education process for our youth?